-A very small number of guys will not clear the virus and develop chronic (long-lasting) hepatitis B. This is managed with antiviral medication, which can help prevent liver damage.
+A very small number of guys won’t clear the virus and will develop chronic (long-lasting) hepatitis B. This is managed with antiviral medication, which can help prevent liver damage.

 What are the best ways to prevent hepatitis B?

-There is a vaccine for hepatitis B and also a combination hepatitis A and B vaccine.
-Talk to your doctor about the most suitable vaccine for you.
+There is a vaccine for hepatitis B, and a combination vaccine for both hepatitis A and B. Talk to your doctor about the most suitable vaccine for you.

 If you aren’t vaccinated, there are several ways you can protect yourself: